 - Streamlined Continuous Integration: We expanded our build server capabilities, adding more build server agents on our CI build server, so any source code check-ins would be acted on immediately, thereby improving feedback loops.

-- Coding Excellence: We not only adopted clean coding practices and team standards for our codebase but integrated these principles also into our CI pipeline.
-This made our code and CI processes both more readable, maintainable, and extendable.
+- Coding Excellence: We not only adopted clean coding practices and team standards for our codebase but also integrated these principles into our CI pipeline.
+This made our code and CI processes both more readable, maintainable, and extensible.

 - Branching Strategy Overhaul: We moved from multiple long-lived branches to a trunk-based development approach, encouraging more regular check-ins and further streamlining our CI process.